two-hundred/celerity-docs/docs/applications/resources/celerity-bucket.md

 Bucket notifications are published from the minio instance to a [valkey](https://github.com/valkey-io/valkey) queue on the local or CI machine using the [Redis bucket notification](https://min.io/docs/minio/linux/administration/monitoring/publish-events-to-redis.html) support in minio.
 The runtime will poll the queue for notifications and trigger handlers in response to bucket events.

 :::note
-[valkey](https://github.com/valkey-io/valkey) is also used as the `celerity/queue` implementation in Celerity::1, so the same behaviour is mostly reused for bucket notifications.
+[valkey](https://github.com/valkey-io/valkey) is also used as the `celerity/queue` and `celerity/topic` implementation in Celerity::1, so the same behaviour is mostly reused for bucket notifications.
 :::

 :::warning No encryption in local & CI environments